pnantes/pnantes/README.md

 Welcome to the archaeological site of my coding era 🦖

-support → databases → code  → networks → infrastructure → governance
+support → databases → code → infrastructure → governance

 ## previously_on_my_brain.js 🐛